🏐 2026/27 Coaches

 Email: Coach@parkgirlsvolleyball.ca

-Jeff Palichuk - 15U White - Head Coach
+Jeff Palichuk - 16U White - Head Coach

 Jeff was born and raised in Edmonton, with sports being a constant.
 He played every sport he could growing up, including hockey, soccer, baseball, volleyball, basketball, and snowboarding.

-This will be Jeff’s forth year coaching at PGVC, and eigth year coaching club volleyball in the Edmonton area.
+This will be Jeff’s fifth year coaching at PGVC, and ninth year coaching club volleyball in the Edmonton area.
 He has also coached school volleyball at the Jr. High and Sr. High levels.
 He had the opportunity to head coach the Varsity Girls at SCA for two seasons, with two city finals, a zone championship, and a top 4 finish at provincials.

 He has coached other community and school sports (baseball, softball, soccer, and archery) as well for the last 16 years.